harness/developer-hub/docs/continuous-delivery/verify/configure-cv/verify-deployments-with-signalfx.md

 The Summary section displays the following details when the Verify step begins:

 - Metrics in violation
-- Log Clusters in violation
+- Log clusters in violation
-- Error Clusters in violation
+- Error clusters in violation

 Note that it may take some time for the analysis to begin.
 The screenshot below shows a Verification step running in a deployment: